-The courses with JHU's direct equivalencies are noted as AS.xxx.xxx or EN.xxx.xxx.
+The courses with JHU direct equivalencies are noted as AS.xxx.xxx or EN.xxx.xxx.
 AS refers to courses offered in the School of Arts & Sciences and EN refers to courses offered in the School of Engineering.
 The three-digit number after AS or EN is the department number (i.e., 110 is the Math department).
 The three-digit number after the department number is the course number.
 100-200 are lower levels and 300-400 are upper levels.
 Courses that are transferrable to JHU but do not have direct equivalencies are noted as TR and the department number and course level are noted afterwards.
 TR courses may count towards credit and area requirements.
+Students entering the university who have taken Advanced Placement (AP), International Baccalaureate (IB), General Certificate of Education (GCE) and/or certain other International Exams may be eligible for course credit.
+Please see the Academic Catalogue for the accepted exams and scores and the applicable course credit to be earned.